SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 Cumulocity includes a rule engine to analyze data in real-time and to perform actions based on data.
 These rules are specified in a scripting language and are managed in the Administration Application.

-To create rules easily, the Cockpit Application includes a Smart Rule Builder.
+To create rules, the Cockpit Application includes a Smart Rule Builder.
 Using the Smart Rules builder, rules can be created from templates.
 These rules are called smart rules.
 The templates are called smart rule templates.

 Smart Rules are parameterized.
 There are two sources for parameters:

-**Rule Parameter** are provided by the user when creating a smart rule from its template.
+**Rule Parameter** are provided by the user when creating a smart rule from a template.
 Examples are email addresses and alarm texts.

 **Object Parameter** are stored in the group or device.
-These parameters can be edited also after the smart rule has been created.
-Example includes min and max values for thresholds.
+These parameters can be edited also after the smart rule was created.
+An example includes min and max values for thresholds.

 ### Creating a Smart Rule

 Smart Rules can be created either under "Configuration -> Smart Rules" or under the "Info tab" of a group or a device.

-Smart Rules are created as follows:

 * Click on "+ Add Smart Rule"